Adrian-PL/Project/README.md

 - lost games affect next ones like corpse of player or things changed in universum
 - world and its history is generated each time the game is played
-- unfair difficulty, situations impossible to reslove, " cheating " characters - just like in life
+- unfair difficulty, situations impossible to reslove, " cheating " characters

+INSPIRATIONS:

+- Fallout series by Black Isle Studios/Bethesda Game Studios - as core inspiration in general and as the biggest one to create very own game
+- Jupiter Hell and DRL by ChaosForge - as inspiration from technical and mechanical point of view
+- Silent Hill 2 by Team Silent - as inspiration for deep mature emotional and disturbing stories and meaningful personalities
+- Planescape: Torment by Black Isle Studios - as inspiration for meaningful dialogues, philosophical deepness of story and characters